County of Flanders: Early Middle Ages

 The abandoned coast and Scheldt region had been partially repopulated since the 4th century by Saxons and Franks from the east of the Rhine that retained their Germanic culture and language.
 In the 5th century Salic Franks settled in present-day Northern-France and Wallonia, primarily around the cities of Courtrai, Tournai and Bavay.
 They adapted to the local Gallo-Romanic population.
 From the 6th century on the no-mans-land farther north was filled by Franks from the Rhinelands and other Germanic groups from the Netherlands and Germany.

 The first wave of immigration in the present day Flemish territory was accompanied by limited Christianisation.
 In the wake of the immigrants, missionaries tried to convert the heathen population, but had little success.
 The bishoprics were reinstated, usually with the same natural borders of the Late-Roman era; the Silva Carbonaria separated the Bishopric of Cambrai from the Bishopric of Tongeren, while the Scheldt again became the border between the bishoprics of Cambrai and Tournai.
 Vedast and Eleutherius of Tournai were assigned to reinstate the bishoprics of Arras and Tournai.
 However, these bishoprics failed to survive independently.
 In the late 6th century the bishopric of Arras was connected to that of Cambrai, and at the start of the 7th century the same was done to the bishoprics of Tournai and Noyon.

-At the end of the 6th century the duchy of Dentelinus was created in the north of what would later constitute Neustria.
-This duchy presumably included the bishoprics Boulogne, Thérouanne, Arras, Tournai, Cambrai and Noyon, thus the northwestern region between the North Sea and the Silva Carbonaria, an area whose outlines were very similar to the later Flanders.
-The duchy of Dentelinus was primarily meant as a military and strategical deterrent against Frisian and Saxon invasions.
-It was a cornerstone in the military defense of the Merovingian Empire.
-In 600 Chlothar II (584–628) was forced to temporarily cede the duchy of Dentelinus to Austrasia, but after restoration of Austrasian dual-monarchy in 622/623 the duchy was returned.
+At the end of the 6th century, the duchy of Dentelinus was created in the north of what would later constitute Neustria.
+The duchy presumably included the bishoprics of Boulogne, Thérouanne, Arras, Tournai, Cambrai and Noyon: thus, the northwestern region between the North Sea and the Silva Carbonaria, an area the outlines of which were very similar to the later Flanders.
+The duchy was primarily intended to serve as a military and strategic deterrent against Frisian and Saxon invasions, and was a cornerstone in the military defense of the Merovingian Empire.
+In 600, Chlothar II (584–628) was forced to temporarily cede the duchy to Austrasia, but after the restoration of the Austrasian dual-monarchy in 622–623, the duchy was returned.